gm088/sequence_model/README.md

-# convolutional neural network for deciphering sequence features discriminating two groups of sequences
+# Convolutional neural network for deciphering sequence features discriminating two groups of sequences

 ## Description
 Given two groups of biological sequences that are subject to different regulatory regimes, what sets them apart?
 One possibility is the underlying DNA sequence.